 Spouse and civil partner transfers

-Transfers between spouses or civil partners are generally tax-free and unused allowances can move between them.
+Transfers between spouses or civil partners are generally exempt from IHT, and any unused nil rate band can transfer to the surviving spouse on second death.

-- Then stress-test a 40% charge on the excess to reveal potential liabilities.
+- Then stress-test a 40% charge on the excess to reveal the potential IHT liability — for many families this comes as a genuine shock.

 Capital Gains Tax considerations when transferring assets during life

 Moving valuable assets during your lifetime can create unexpected capital gains bills.
-Selling or giving away shares, second properties or collectibles that have risen in value often triggers capital gains.
-We explain the key issues so you can make sensible choices that protect value.
+Selling or giving away shares, second properties or collectibles that have risen in value can trigger Capital Gains Tax (CGT).
+We explain the key issues so you can make sensible choices that protect overall value.

 When gifting, selling or restructuring can trigger CGT

-Common trigger points include outright gifts, transfers into some structures, sales to family and ownership reorganisations.
+Common trigger points include outright gifts of assets (treated as a disposal at market value for CGT purposes), transfers into certain trust structures, sales to connected persons and ownership reorganisations.
 Each can crystallise a gain based on the asset’s rise in value since acquisition.

 Planning sequencing: aligning CGT choices with IHT outcomes

 Sequencing matters.
-The move that reduces inheritance taxes may increase capital gains liabilities if done at the wrong time.
+A move that reduces your IHT exposure may increase CGT liabilities if done at the wrong time or in the wrong order.

-Decide first what you want: ongoing control, income or an even split for beneficiaries.
-Then test likely tax trade-offs.
+Decide first what you want: ongoing control, income, asset protection or an even split for beneficiaries.
+Then test the likely tax trade-offs across both CGT and IHT.

-- Practical tip: run numbers on both CGT and IHT before you act.
+- Practical tip: run the numbers on both CGT and IHT before you act — what looks like a saving on one tax can create a liability on the other.

-- Tailored tax planning often saves more than generic moves.
+- Tailored planning that considers both taxes together almost always saves more than generic moves.

-- For complex property portfolios or concentrated shareholdings, seek specialist advice early.
+- For complex property portfolios or concentrated shareholdings, seek specialist advice early — as Mike says, “The law — like medicine — is broad.
+You wouldn’t want your GP doing surgery.”

 For a deeper look at the interaction between inheritance tax and capital gains on transferred assets, see our detailed guide on inheritance tax and capital gains.